Dodgers vs. Red Sox Player Props Betting Odds

 Freeman Stats

-- Freeman has picked up a hit in five straight games.
-In his last five games he is hitting .381 with three doubles and two RBI.
+- Freeman enters this matchup looking to extend his six-game hit streak.
+In his last 10 outings he is hitting .385 with six doubles, two walks and four RBI.

 Freeman Recent Games